Failure of the Hopf-Oleinik lemma for a linear elliptic problem with singular convection of non-negative divergence

 since $\frac {u_+} {\varphi_1}|uE| \in L^1(\Omega)$ and the size of the domain tends to zero.
 We conclude, by Dominated Convergence that

 \end{proof}

 We are finally ready to prove the result.

 \begin{proof}[\textbf{Proof of \Cref{thm:E singular boundary}}] The uniqueness claim is proven in \Cref{lem:E blow up uniqueness}.
 We now prove the existence and bounds by approximation.
-We can assume, without loss of generality, that $f \ge 0$.
-We construct approximations of $E$ given by
+We can assume, without loss of generality, that $f \ge 0$, and construct approximations of $E$ given by